oriodev/album-archive/README.md

 proposed functionality:

+- [ ] dropdown box with sorting options - eg. by artist, alphabetically
+- [ ] user's saving option saved to database
 - [ ] an integration with the spotify api.
 - [ ] users can view each other's profile pages.
 - [ ] users can view each other's albums.